ICU812/bin-collection-reminder/README.md

 ### 🧪 Testing

-Unit tests are written with Jest:
+Unit tests are written with Vitest:

 ```bash
 npm test